 \subsubsection{Datasets}

 \paragraph{Training Data.} For training, we curated a dataset of 30,000 prompts containing group scenes with 2-7 people, with captions generated by GPT-5.
-The training prompts encompass diverse social contexts, settings, and activities including family gatherings, business meetings, recreational activities, and professional teams to ensure robust multi-human generation capabilities across varied scenarios. \paragraph{DiverseHumans.} For evaluation, we developed DiverseHumans, a comprehensive test set of 1,200 prompts systematically organized into six sections of 200 prompts each (corresponding to 2-7 people).
+The training prompts encompass diverse social contexts, settings, and activities including family gatherings, business meetings, recreational activities, and professional teams to ensure robust multi-human generation capabilities across varied scenarios.

+\paragraph{DiverseHumans.} For evaluation, we developed DiverseHumans, a comprehensive test set of 1,200 prompts systematically organized into six sections of 200 prompts each (corresponding to 2-7 people).
 Each prompt includes one of four diversity tag variants: no explicit diversity instruction (25\%), general ``diverse faces'' instruction (25\%), single ethnicity specification (25\%), and individual ethnicity assignments for each person (25\%).
-The dataset deliberately features different contexts from the training set to evaluate generalization capabilities, and for each prompt we generate multiple samples (typically 8-16) to assess both intra-image identity consistency and inter-image diversity. \paragraph{MultiHuman-TestBench.} We further evaluate on MultiHuman-TestBench (MHTB), an established recent benchmark introduced at NeurIPS 2025 for multi-human generation.
+The dataset deliberately features different contexts from the training set to evaluate generalization capabilities, and for each prompt we generate multiple samples (typically 8-16) to assess both intra-image identity consistency and inter-image diversity.

+\paragraph{MultiHuman-TestBench.} We further evaluate on MultiHuman-TestBench (MHTB), an established recent benchmark introduced at NeurIPS 2025 for multi-human generation.
 MHTB provides comparison protocols on general multi-human generation capabilities without specific emphasis on identity diversity, and extend the scope of images to people performing simple and complex actions, complementing our DiverseHumans evaluation.
-Additional details are in Appendix~\ref{sec:appendix_datasets}.
+Additional details are in the Appendix~\ref{sec:appendix_datasets}.